Learning goals

 Assignment

-The objective of this assignment is to characterize the land cover and land use change in Berlin using Google Earth Pro.
+The objective of this assignment is to characterize the land cover and land use change in Berlin using Google Earth.

 Berlin land cover across space and time

-In Google Earth Pro, choose four locations in Berlin that you’re interested in.
+In Google Earth, choose four locations in Berlin that you’re interested in.
 Find two time steps for each location that show a change process.
-Hint: Close to the former Berlin wall and between 2000 and now a lot has changed.

 • Provide a screenshot of the two timesteps for each of the four locations.